 As we reach the end of the year, our 12 Days of Christmas countdown revisits each month’s most notable happenings.

-The best bits of HR magazine from February 2022:
+Best of HR magazine from November 2022: